stackevo/spudreq/draft-trammell-spud-req.md

-The primary use case for endpoint to path signaling, making use of packet grouping, is the binding of limited related semantics (start-tube and stop-tube) to a group of packets which are semantically related in terms of the application or overlying transport.
+The primary use case for endpoint to path signaling, making use of packet grouping, is the binding of limited related semantics (start-tube and stop-tube) to a group of packets which are semantically related in terms of the application or superstrate.
 By explicitly signaling start and stop semantics, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
 At